-We are the AStA – that is short for Allgemeiner Student*innenausschuss or “General Student Committee” – essentially, we are your students’ union.
-We are here to represent your cultural, social, and political interests.
-The AStA spokespersons are Carlotta, Julia, Silja and Johannes and therefore your contact persons for questions and concerns of any kind.
-You want to know what we are doing and what is involved?
-Feel free to click through our page, visit us on our social media channels or come by building 9!
+We are the AStA – that is short for Allgemeiner Student*innenausschuss and means “General Student Committee” – essentially, we are your students’ union.
+We are here to represent your cultural, social and (university) political interests.
+The spokespersons of the AStA are Emilia, Nell, Max and Dominic and therefore also your contact persons for questions and concerns of any kind.
+You want to know what we do concretely and what is involved?
+Feel free to click through our site, visit us on our social media channels, or stop by Building 9!

 Social Media of the AStA University of Lüneburg